mstrivens/thermostat-max-nata/README.md

 - [x] You don't need to hook up your thermostat model to the user interface.
 That comes in the next challenge!
 - [x] Add a `script` tag to load your thermostat JavaScript file into the page.
 - [x] Open the developer console and check you can instantiate a thermostat object and call methods on it.

+## Thermostat - jQuery

+- [x] Add jQuery to the page
+- [ ] Play with jQuery
+- [ ] Play with jQuery a bit more
+- [ ] Go to [You Might Not Need jQuery](http://youmightnotneedjquery.com/) and see the vanilla JavaScript you would have to write.
+It's good to at least know that you can do it without jQuery, and to understand that it's all just JavaScript under the hood.
+- [ ] Create another file that will hold your JavaScript code that manages the interface between the UI and the thermostat object.
+Load the file into your HTML page.
+- [ ] Hook up your buttons/links so they run the methods on the underlying thermostat model